gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

 - Gather all `EclipseProject`s into result Set
 - After closing a `GradleConnection`, `GradleConnection` methods throw IllegalStateException (like `ProjectConnection.getModel`)
 - All `ModelBuilder` methods are delegates to the underlying `ProjectConnection`
+- Validate participant projects are a "valid" composite before retrieving model
+    - >1 participants
+    - All using >= Gradle 1.0
+    - Participants are not "overlapping" (subprojects of one another)
+    - Participants are actually Gradle builds

 ### Test coverage